Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift stores.

 The clothing worn during the American Civil War (1861—1845) is a popular costume for Halloween and for Civil War reenactors.
 In general, the fashions worn before and during the Civil War are Victorian styles, but the clothing worn by women in the Confederate States take on a slightly different consideration.

 Cotton was produced in the American South, but the textile mills that manufactured fabric were located in the northern states.
+The few southern mills worked to produce fabric for the military.
 The blockade of southern ports by northern forces prevented the importation of European as well as American fabrics.
 Though blockade runners managed to move some goods through, those imports were few and far between.
 Black market goods were very expensive, so the South had to make do without new fabric for the duration of the war.